My Parker 51 Aerometric collection.

 With a regular stream of visitors to our tables, including numerous people whom we knew, the time passed quickly.
 I had been fortunate to have a flurry of good sales in the morning.
 Before I knew it, mid-day was upon us.
 I had not budged from the table.
 Some of our pen club friends were meeting for a pub lunch nearby but we all had to forego this as it would have meant too much time away from our tables.
 I did take a short break around mid-afternoon to talk to Kirit Dal on his Aurora tables.
 He had helped me to chose an Aurora for a friend in Australia at the last show in October, and asked me how he had liked it.
 Kirit showed me some special new pens that he had created himself, from wood or Ultem in which he had installed Aurora nibs, having obtained Aurora’s blessing to do so, which must be a rare honour.

 As time went on, I sold my Aurora Optima rossa with an oblique broad nib.
 This had been one of the hardest pens to decide to sell.
 A red Waterman Carene and a Sailor Pro-Gear also went, along with some lower value Lamys.
-It was particularly enjoyable to be able to sell a pen to someone new to fountain pens, to help them pick out something suitable and given them a few tips to help them get started.
+It was particularly enjoyable to be able to sell a pen to someone new to fountain pens, to help them pick out something suitable and give them a few tips to help them get started.

 By the time the show drew to a close around 4.00pm, I had sold a total of 14 pens (five to people I knew), ranging from a Lamy Safari to a Montblanc Heritage 1912.
 I was very satisfied with that.
 I had a new respect for the regular pro’s who carry such large numbers of pens to sell and those sellers who create such enticing table displays of pens, inks, notebooks and other ephemera.
 My own set up had not required much more effort than unzipping and opening my two pen cases.